pace-neutrons/Euphonic/doc/source/qpoint-phonon-modes.rst

   species_pdos = pdos.group_by('species')  # species resolved pdos
   total_dos = pdos.sum()  # total dos

-PDOS can also be adaptively broadened :ref:`in the same way as DOS <adaptive_broadening>`
+PDOS can also be adaptively broadened :ref:`in the same way as DOS <adaptive_broadening>`.

 Calculating Density of States
 -----------------------------